 Currently, NVIDIA is partnered with Audi, Jaguar Land Rover, Mercedes-Benz, NIO, Volkswagen, and Volvo Cars.
 We imagine that this list of partners will soon grow.

-While Tesla doesn’t use NVIDIA hardware for its infotainment system or autopilot system, they use an NVIDIA-powered supercomputer with 5,760 A100 GPUs.
-A supercomputer that handles Tesla’s AI training to further develop their autopilot.
+Although Tesla does not utilize NVIDIA hardware for its infotainment system or autopilot system, they employ an NVIDIA-powered supercomputer equipped with 5,760 A100 GPUs.
+This supercomputer is responsible for managing Tesla’s AI training in order to enhance their autopilot system.

 Companies like Audi and Mercedes-Benz have stuck with NVIDIA because of their DRIVE Hyperion platform for autonomous vehicles.

 This computer architecture is wholly dedicated to autonomous driving.
 In other words, it’s specialized in processing data from cameras and sensors to deliver the best self-driving experience.

 NVIDIA boasts that DRIVE Hyperion is also highly customizable, which is definitely what many brands are looking for.

 To get all of the benefits of the DRIVE Hyperion platform, the car needs to be equipped with a DRIVE Orin SoC.

-The term system-on-a-chip (or SoC) means that all the required components for a computer are integrated into the chip itself.
-So, technically, DRIVE Orin is not just a GPU, but it is included in the chip and has a considerable role in the self-driving process.
+The term system-on-a-chip (or SoC) implies that all the necessary components for a computer are integrated into the chip itself.
+So, technically, DRIVE Orin is not simply a GPU, but it is included in the chip and plays a significant role in the self-driving process.